 c. if disclosed would impair present or imminent contract awards or collective bargaining negotiations;

-d..
+d. are trade secrets or are submitted to an agency by a commercial enterprise or derived from information obtained from a commercial enterprise and which if disclosed would cause substantial injury to the competitive position of the subject enterprise.

-e. compiled for law enforcement purposes and which, if disclosed, would:
+e. are compiled for law enforcement purposes and which, if disclosed, would:

-i. interferes with law enforcement investigations or judicial proceedings;
+i. interfere with law enforcement investigations or judicial proceedings;

 ii. deprive a person of a right to a fair trial or impartial adjudication;

-iii. identify a confidential source or disclose confidential ; or
+iii. identify a confidential source or disclose confidential information relating to a criminal investigation;; or

 iv. reveal criminal investigative techniques or procedures, except routine techniques and procedures.

-f. if disclosed endanger the life or safety of any person;
+f. if disclosed could endanger the life or safety of any person;

-g. are interagency or intra-agency :
+g. are inter-agency or intra-agency materials which area not:

 i. statistical or factual tabulations or data;

-ii. instructions to staff affect the public;
+ii. instructions to staff that affect the public;

-iii. final policy determinations; or
+iii. final agency policy or determinations; or

 iv. external audits, including but not limited to audits performed by the comptroller and the federal

-government.
+government

+h. are examination questions or answers which are requested prior to the final administration of such questions

+i. if disclosed, would jeopardize the capacity of an agency or an entity that has shared information with an agency to guarantee the security of its information technology assets, such assets encompassing both electronic information systems and infrastructures

-.
-Listing of Records
+E. Listing of Records

 Pursuant to Section 87(3) (c) of the Public Officers Law, the current records retention schedule for Cornell Cooperative Extension shall serve as the list by subject matter of all records in the possession of Cornell Cooperative Extension, whether or not available under the law.

-.
-Public Notice.
+F. Public Notice.

 CCE shall post in a conspicuous location and/or publicize by publication in the local newspaper having